The Opportunity

 Video calls are longer and more frequent

-User research indicated to our team that shared activities during video calls:
+User research revealed that shared activities during video calls:

 My analysis discovered gaps in the product flows